SharePoint/sp-dev-docs/docs/schema/deploymentrequirements-schema.md

 ms.assetid: f07210c3-2c1a-4c4d-b9b8-d9d30c57d8c8
 ---

-# DeploymentRequirements Schema
+# DeploymentRequirements schema

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-The DeploymentRequirements Schema provides validation for the Requirements.xml file exported to the content migration package.
+The DeploymentRequirements schema provides validation for the Requirements.xml file exported to the content migration package.
 The Requirements.xml file maintains a list of deployment requirements in the form of installation requirements on the migration target, such as Feature definitions, template versions, Web Part assemblies, language packs, and so forth.

 ## DeploymentRequirements schema elements and types